 Idrija Mercury Mine, Prelovceva 9, 65200 Idrija, Slovenia, Tel: +386-5-3771162, Fax: 386-5-3771142.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1990||opened to the public.|

 The tour through the mine starts with an introductory slide show about the geology and the history of the mine.
 It is available in several languages.
 Then the visitor gets a green and black overcoat and a helmet.
 Equipped like that the Antonijev Rov is entered through one of the oldest preserved mine entrances in the world.
 It was dug in 1500, only a decade after the discovery of the mercury.
-The mine itself shows mining tools from 500 years of history, like the Kamst, a 200 year-old mine pump, driven by water, and the mine chapel, Chapel of the Holy Trinity, from the 18th century.
+The mine itself shows mining tools from 500 years of history, like the Kamst, a 200 year-old mine pump, driven by water.
+There is also the mine chapel Chapel of the Holy Trinity from the 18th century.
 The miners said a prayer in front of the statues of the patrons St. Achacius and St. Barbara before entering the mine down Attems’ Shaft.